-Usually, the scores are divided into three main colors: green/blue, yellow/orange and red.
+Usually, the scores are divided into three main colors: green/blue, yellow/orange, and red.
 Using more than three colors usually does not have the same effect, as the other color hues are very similar to each other and do not offer a clear meaning.
-For example, two other red hues can be hard to differentiate at a glance and even if differentiated, it is hard to take a definitive course of action based on a shade of red.
+For example, two other red hues can be hard to differentiate at a glance, and even if differentiated, it is hard to take a definitive course of action based on a shade of red.

 Many security solutions use icons as the second element to help classify alerts.
 A set of severity icons can become an integral part of the company’s branding as well, like Siemplify or Cybereason.

-Like security color palettes, security icons aren’t as easy as they seem as there is often difficult coming to a consensus regarding a set of icons.
+Like security color palettes, security icons aren’t as easy as they seem as there is often difficulty coming to a consensus regarding a set of icons.
 From experience, I would personally recommend organizations use icons for up to 3 severity levels.
 Here’s why: